 The UK was the first to approve and administer the vaccines.
 They were the result of years of fundamental research and the ability of the pharmaceutical industry to rapidly design, trial and deliver vaccines at scale.

-Can you imagine how much harder things would have been if the pandemic had hit as recently as the 1980s?
-Before internet connections or computers at home?
-The way the private sector adapted people working, learning, shopping and being entertained at home is extraordinary.
+Can you imagine how much harder things would have been if the pandemic had hit as recently as the 1980s before we had internet connections or computers at home?
+The way the private sector has enabled people working, learning, shopping and being entertained at home is extraordinary.

-But the pandemic has uncovered other “boundaries”.
-Divisions which affect our security and which both public and private sectors have a role to play in bridging.
+But the pandemic has uncovered other “boundaries”, divisions which affect our security and which both the public and private sectors have a role to play in bridging.

 It is shameful that, almost a year on, there are still young people who are unable to learn from home.
-There is a marked divide with private education having delivered mostly a full curriculum every day during lockdown and some state schools not providing any online learning at all.
+There is a marked divide with private education having, in many cases, delivered a full curriculum every day during lockdown and some state schools not providing any online learning at all.

-In order to be resilient to future threats our young people need get the education required.
-Without this, our best Universities can’t continue fundamental research which resulted in the vaccines being available in record time.
-Young adults need to be able to contribute as informed and educated citizens, to separate fact from fiction, so that they are equipped to deal with dangerous hoaxes, likes those about the virus or the vaccine.
+In order to be resilient to future threats our young people need get the education required, so that our best Universities can continue doing the fundamental research which resulted in the vaccines being available in record time.
+Our young people need that education so that they can contribute as informed citizens and separate fact from fiction, so that they are equipped to deal with dangerous hoaxes, likes those about the virus or the vaccine.

 We have seen how rapidly criminals have been able to pivot throughout the course of the pandemic.
 But with so many more internet connected devices being shipped out to homes, we are opening up new security concerns.
 For example, we have already seen a horrifying growth in child abuse and sexual exploitation material online.

-This is where the private sector need to step up.
-Similar to how we are reliant on the private sector to deliver the reliable internet connectivity and devices, we need a private sector to ensure that devices are secure by design.
-We can’t expect homes receiving laptops for the first time to understand the need to patch, use safe passwords, or implement other cyber hygiene practices.
+This is where the private sector needs to step up.
+In the same way that we are reliant on the private sector to deliver the reliable internet connectivity and devices, we need the private sector to ensure that devices are secure by design.
+We can’t take for granted that those homes receiving laptops for the first time will understand the need to patch, use safe passwords, or implement other cyber hygiene practices.
 The likes of Barclay’s Digital Eagles are exemplary in how the private sector can support here.
 But it will be down to building and delivering personal devices, routers etc. which are secure in the first place.

 We can’t afford to act like these divides don’t exist.
-For our own collective security, we need to continue to cooperate, working across those borders, cyber or not.
+For our own collective security, we need to continue to cooperate, working across those borders.

 I will leave the last word to the Archbishop of Canterbury.
-In a message that echoes for cyber as much as it does in the face of the pandemic: “This virus will not be defeated anywhere, until it is defeated everywhere.”
+In a message that echoes for cyber as much as it does for our safety in the face of the pandemic: “This virus will not be defeated anywhere, until it is defeated everywhere.”